Oscar Wilde’s First Tragedy

 By Rob Marland

 Oscar Wilde’s First Tragedy: The Composition, Production, and Reception of Vera; or, The Nihilists by Rob Marland is a book forthcoming from Little Eye.
-This biography will incorporate a new edition of Wilde’s first play.
+This biography will be accompanied by a new critical edition of Wilde’s first play.
+Both volumes will be published in spring 2026.

 At the age of twenty-six Oscar Wilde wrote his first play.
 A melodramatic tragedy about a plot to assassinate the Russian tsar, Vera; or, The Nihilists is as far as could be imagined from his later hits, Lady Windermere’s Fan and The Importance of Being Earnest.
 A London matinee was cancelled, ostensibly for political reasons, and the final curtain fell on the New York production after only a week, the critics branding the script ‘long-drawn dramatic rot’.